KH-SPORTSBIOMECH/HYPAC-Hata-YanagiyaPhysicalActivityCalculationSystem/README.md

 **Fig.1 The relationship between ln(METs) and walking and/or running speed**

--The regression equations 1 (gray) and 2 (black) intersect at ln(METs) = 2.21 when the speed is 8.69 km/h.

--The regression equation for the approximate curve below 8.69 km/h speed (grey) was `ln(METs) = 0.2245 x speed + 0.2544`.
+The regression equations 1 (gray) and 2 (black) intersect at ln(METs) = 2.21 when the speed is 8.69 km/h.
+The regression equation for the approximate curve below 8.69 km/h speed (grey) was `ln(METs) = 0.2245 x speed + 0.2544`.
 The coefficient of determination was R2 = 0.98.

--The regression equation for the approximate curve over 8.69 km/h speed (black) was `ln(METs) = 0.0654 x speed + 1.6367`.
+The regression equation for the approximate curve over 8.69 km/h speed (black) was `ln(METs) = 0.0654 x speed + 1.6367`.
 The coefficient of determination was R2 = 0.99.

 *ln(): the natural logarithm